How to recognise encrypted files and folders

 Files encrypted by SmartEncrypt are encoded (scrambled) and as such, Office365 Search is unable to read the files to allow users to search for a file by its contents.
 In order to optimise search for encrypted files, we recommend that you configure ...

-I get an error message when trying to view encrypted PDF files in a web browser
+Error message when trying to view encrypted PDF files in a web browser

 Even if you have the correct encryption key, it is not possible to use web browsers such as Google Chrome and Microsoft Edge to view encrypted files.
 This is because the built-in PDF viewer in web browsers are not able to view protected PDF files. ...